Dark095/Sign-Language/README.md

 # Multilingual-Sign-Language-Recognizer
-This project aims to develop a multilingual sign language recognizer with support for American Sign Language (ASL), Indian Sign Language (ISL), and Russian Sign Language.
+This project aims to develop a multilingual sign language recognizer with support for American Sign Language (ASL), Indian Sign Language (ISL), .
 The recognizer utilizes deep learning techniques and convolutional neural networks (CNN) to analyze sign language gestures and classify them into the respective languages.

 ## Python Version